KecenYao/KecenYao.github.io/_pages/gallery.md

 ---
 permalink: /gallery/
-title: "Photo Gallery"
+title: ""
 excerpt: "A collection of photos"
 author_profile: false
 ---

 ## Photo Gallery

 Welcome to my photo gallery!
 Here are some of my favorite moments captured in images.
-Click on any photo to view it in full size.

 <style>
   .gallery {